Venu-Koka-Dev/python-reference/strings.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # VIII.
 String Methods
-1. str.lower()	Converts all characters to lowercase.
+1. str.lower()	         : Converts all characters to lowercase [Original value is untouched]
-2. str.upper()	Converts all characters to uppercase.
+2. str.upper()	         : Converts all characters to uppercase [Original value is untouched]
-3. str.title()	Converts the first character of each word to uppercase.
+3. str.title()	         : Converts the first character of each word to uppercase [Original value is untouched]
-4. str.strip()	Removes leading and trailing whitespaces.
+4. str.strip()	         : Removes leading and trailing whitespaces [Original value is untouched]
-5. str.replace(old, new)	Replaces all occurrences of old with new.
+5. str.replace(old, new) : Replaces all occurrences of old with new
-6. str.split(delim)	Splits the string into a list using delim as a delimiter.
+6. str.split(delim)	     : Splits the string into a list using delim as a delimiter
-7. str.join(iterable)	Joins elements of iterable with the string as a separator.
+7. str.join(iterable)	 : Joins elements of iterable with the string as a separator
-8. str.find(sub)	Returns the lowest index of sub in the string (or -1 if not found).
+8. str.find(sub)	     : Returns the lowest index of sub in the string (or -1 if not found)
-9. str.isdigit()	Returns True if all characters are digits.
+9. str.isdigit()	     : Returns True if all characters are digits
-10. str.isalpha()	Returns True if all characters are alphabetic.
+10. str.isalpha()	     : Returns True if all characters are alphabetic